First an experimental 1928 concrete reservoir for Permian Basin oil, then a water park for a day.

 Edgar Cayce visits his drilling site in San Saba County, Texas, in 1921.
 The famed psychic’s abilities failed him searching for oil.

-In September 1920 he became the clairvoyant partner of Cayce Petroleum Company.
+In September 1920, Cayce became the clairvoyant partner of Cayce Petroleum Company.

-Guided by psychic readings, Cayce Petroleum Company leased acreage around Luling.
+Guided by his own psychic readings, Cayce Petroleum Company leased acreage around Luling.
 But raising capital for drilling proved difficult and eventually led to loss of the lease.